If NPP has really failed Ghana, is NDC the perfect redeemer?

 In theory, therefore, a political party should have a philosophy, or a set of ideas and values to serve as a guide in the delivery of its political mandate.

-In Ghana, the two largest political parties, the NPP and the NDC boast of divergent political ideologies.
-Whereas the NPP believes in liberal conservatism (centre-right), the NDC claims to be social democrats (centre-left).
+In Ghana, the two largest political parties, the NPP and the NDC boast divergent political ideologies.
+Whereas the NPP believes in liberal conservatism (center-right), the NDC claims to be social democrats (center-left).

 The overarching question however is: which of these two political parties is much more competent in the delivery of its mandate?